Dev Journal: First Few Weeks

 I’ve been building a social media planning tool and wondering whether my direction actually makes sense.
 In this post, I'll share some of my current progress and thoughts on the project.

 For the past few weeks, I've been busy building a social media planning tool.
-While working on it, I often ask myself if what I'm doing actually makes sense.
+While working on it, I often ask myself if I'm heading in the right direction.
+So, in this post, I'll share what project I'm working on and share my thoughts on why I'm working on it.

 What's the idea?

-Against this background, I want to scratch my own itch and build something that helps people like me grow organically across social media.
+Against this backdrop, I want to scratch my own itch and build something that helps people like me grow organically across social media.
 I see organic growth as a combination of more followers and higher engagement.
-To achieve this, there are really only two things you can do: produce more engaging content, and distributing it more effectively.
-The product that I'm working on aims to help in both of these areas.
+And to achieve this, there are really only two things you can do: produce more engaging content, and distributing it more effectively.

 How's the progress?